spojit-flow/spojit-docs/docs/user-guide/services/shipstation-service.md

 ---
 description: Integrate ShipStation.
-ShipStation is a web-based shipping solution that streamlines the shipping label printing and do-it-yourself shipping process for online retailers.
+Create and modify an ShipStation integration with the bilateral transfer of resources within the ShipStation RESTful web service.
+This ShipStation service can be added to your workflow and connect and share data with other services.
 ---
 ---
 template: overrides/main.html